Thorne and Hatfield Moors: Mechanisation

+On drier patches plants include the dwarf shrubs heather and cross-leaved heath, in wetter places common cottongrass, hare's-tail cottongrass, bog cranberry, bog-rosemary, bog-myrtle and several species of Sphagnum moss.
+The invertebrate fauna includes the rare mire pill beetle, and other uncommon species of beetle, the bog rush cricket and the large heath butterfly.
+Birds that breed here include various heathland passerines as well as the nightingale, nightjars and three species of owl.
+The running water in the drainage ditches provides habitat for twelve species of pondweed, greater bladderwort, arrowhead and the nationally uncommon short-leaved water starwort.

 In 1935, there were 20 mi of tracks on Thorne Moors, with 150 peat wagons and 18 flat wagons.
 There was an additional 1.5 mi of temporary track.
 50 peat wagons and six flat wagons ran on 6 mi of permanent track on Hatfield Moors, where there were 0.5 mi of temporary track.
 By 1989, there were about 8 mi of permanent track on Hatfield Moors, and double that on Thorne Moors.
 Following the arrival of the Dutch workers in the 1890s, the community continued to expand with the arrival of workers from the Netherlands until about 1912, but most had returned to their country of origin by 1914.
 In the 1930s, the British Moss Litter Company employed around 160 people, and haulage was achieved by twelve horses.
 During the Second World War, the Ministry of Supply ran the works, and the workforce dropped to 138, although there were still twelve horses.
 After the war, several of the men were assisted by their wives, who helped with the stacking of the peat, but did not get paid for their labour.
 Numbers had dropped to 118 by the 1960s, although a number of unpaid wives were still working on the moors.
 With the increasing sales of peat for gardeners, the workforce increased to 185 by the mid-1970s, swelled by up to 90 contract workers during busy periods.
 The total annual output of dried peat at this time was around 45,000 tonnes, produced from 400,000 tonnes of wet peat, all of it going to the horticultural industry.
 Swinefleet Works stopped production in July 2000, and was fully decommissioned by September.
 Subsequently, peat from Thorne Moors was transferred to Hatfield for processing.